Geography of Belarus: Flora and fauna

-In Belarus, nearly 1,500 species of vascular plants (including 1,422 flowering plants), 450 mosses, 2,000 algae and 1,500 fungus species are known.
+In Belarus, there are nearly 1,500 species of vascular plants (including 1,422 flowering plants), 450 mosses, 2,000 algae and 1,500 fungus species.
+Forest cover is around 43% of the total land area, equivalent to 8,767,600 hectares (ha) of forest in 2020, up from 7,780,000 ha in 1990.
+In 2020, naturally regenerating forest covered 6,555,600 ha and planted forest covered 2,212,000 ha.
+Of the naturally regenerating forest 2% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 16% of the forest area was found within protected areas.
+For 2015, 100% of the forest area was reported to be under public ownership.

 In the north, conifers predominate in forests that also include birch and alder; farther south, other deciduous trees grow.
 Pines compose 50.2% of total forest area, spruces – 10%, black alder – 8.2%, oaks – 3.3%, gray alder – 2.3%, aspen – 2.1%.
 15.4% of Belarus is covered by meadows with one third being natural and the rest being specially cultivated.
 The most common plants on natural meadows are Deschampsia and several different sedges (Carex).
 In the marshes, 267 species of Embryophyta are growing – herbs (167 species), trees and bushes (37 species), Bryidae (32 species) and Sphagnopsida (31 species).
-50 of them are considered drug plants.
+50 of them are considered medicinal.

 Animals in Belarus are those common to Central and Eastern Europe.

-National Parks
+National parks

-The National Parks are a huge part of the country's identity.
+The national parks are a huge part of the country's identity.
 The people of Belarus are particularly proud of their country's national parks.
 Belovezhskaya Pushcha National Park is a preserved part of the UNESCO World Heritage Site Białowieża Forest in Belarus since 1992.
 Later, the Council of Europe stated that the park was one of the most conservation conscious areas.
 Many animals can be found in these parks, i.e., red deer, wild boar and elk.